-- Strong opioid: Fentanyl, methadone and morphine are the most powerful opioids used to relieve cancer pain.
+- Strong opioids: Fentanyl, methadone, and morphine are the most powerful opioids used to relieve cancer pain.

-Moreover, additional procedures might be required to treat pain, which include
+Moreover, additional procedures might be required to treat pain, which includes

 - Alcohol nerve block: Cutting or injecting alcohol into some of the nerves near the pancreas can often improve pain.
 This procedure can be done along with surgery intended to remove a tumor or relieve bile duct blockage.
 As a separate procedure, the doctor might perform a nerve block by injecting the nerves near the pancreas with either anesthetic or medicine that destroys the nerves.
 The physician may perform the procedure under ultrasound or computed tomography (CT) guidance.